 What is better on a hot summer day than a glass of cold lemonade?
-Lemonade with vodka, obviously, but that was a rhetorical question.
-This keto lemonade is low carb, sugar free and low calorie.
-Taste like nostalgia without the blood sugar spike and ready in only minutes.
-Cheers to that. ๐
+Lemonade with tequila, obviously, but that was a rhetorical question.
+This keto lemonade is low carb, sugar-free and low calorie.
+It taste like nostalgia without the blood sugar spike and is ready in only minutes.
+Cheers to that. π

 Using Store Bought Lemon Juice

 While using fresh lemons is never a bad decision, I am not a zealot when it comes to always needing fresh squeezed juice in every recipe.
-Fresh lemons add a nice flavor, but using a good quality store bought lemon juice can be almost indistinguishable from fresh juice.
-At least to my unrefined pallet.
+Fresh lemon juice is my preferred option for this recipe, but using a good quality store bought lemon juice can be almost indistinguishable from fresh juice.

 I use Santa Cruz Organic 100% lemon juice.
-This brand, or something similar, is what I would recommend if you are not planning on juicing your own lemons.
+This brand, or something similar, is what I would recommend if you are not planning on using fresh lemons.

 Whether you are doing keto or just living in a hot climate, you might benefit from supplementing with electrolytes.
 There are many electrolytes but the three most commonly needing supplementation are sodium, potassium and magnesium.